 The market systems development (MSD) approach uses a systems lens to engage with local market actors and catalyze more competitive, inclusive, and resilient market systems.
 By adopting a systemic lens, using a facilitative approach working through local stakeholders, and addressing root causes of inefficiencies in the system, MSD results in greater sustainable impact at scale.
 MSP leverages the strong theoretical base and lessons from application to increase MSD adoption and strengthen the application of good practice.
 Specific MSP activities in this Learning Stream include:

-- To deepen expertise and capacity in MSD and further develop the pool of local MSD champions, MSP developed a five-day internal USAID training course to be delivered primarily to Mission staff.
+- To deepen expertise and capacity in MSD and further develop the pool of local MSD champions, MSP developed a five-day internal USAID training which is now being rolled out, in particular to Mission staff.
 The course includes modules on behaviors of market systems, working with complexity, facilitation, adapting M&E and CLA, social inclusion, and designing and managing an MSD activity.
-USAID will pilot the training in Spring 2022, and MSP will package and share training materials following adaptation after the first training.
+These resources were also adapted for a health context.
+MSP plans to share a public version in 2204.

 - As a foundational brief on the nexus between PSE and MSD, MSP developed a highly consultative brief, Towards Transformational Impact: Synergies of PSE and MSD, spotlighting opportunities for strengths-based learning and collaboration.

-- In collaboration with BEAM Exchange, MSP is developing a centralized online repository of MSD tools, sourced through industry engagement and feedback, to support uptake of good practice in applied MSD.
+- In collaboration with BEAM Exchange, MSP launched a centralized online repository of 180+ MSD tools, sourced through industry engagement and feedback, to support uptake of good practice in applied MSD.

 Towards Transformational Impact: Synergies on PSE and MSD